wendivoid/SipClient/Readme.md

   #### Streaming Provider
   This provider handles playing audio streams.

-## gjs
-  This is a front end i use for playing around with Nirah. **It will never be stabilized**.
-I would like to eventually rewrite this in rust using relm and stabilize that.

 ## nirah
   This is the actual soft phone it consists of a daemon & cli program for interacting